yotech1324/chat-room/README.md

 https://chat-room-3mbg.onrender.com/
-in this link this project hosted to run this project on localhost just follow steps run command in cmd :  npm i then create a file .env in chat-room folder
+in this link this project hosted
+\n to run this project on localhost just follow steps run command in cmd :  npm i then create a file .env in chat-room folder